jnqnfe/pulse-binding-rust/COMPATIBILITY.md

 v13.0 support, this will automatically enable PA v12.x support, on top of the base PA v8.0-11.x support.
 (No API changes occurred from v8.0 until v12.0).

-Alongside PA version specific feature flags, two useful aliases are also provided:
- - The `pa_latest` feature enables everything, targetting the very latest supported version.
- - The `pa_latest_common` feature enables everything except only new features from a very new release, as just discussed.

-By default, `pa_latest_common` is enabled.

 ### Examples:

 Specifically enabling PA v12+ compatibility: